 A commercial implementation of the active input impedance technique is the Pro-ject Phono box.
 One of these was tested and then taken apart and 'reverse engineered' by Dimitri Danyuk.
 This revealed a few problems, with incorrect RIAA equalisation and other circuit errors.

 Phono Preamp Using active RIAA Equalisation by AndyC presents an investigation of the effects of component tolerance, DC amplifier gain, and gain-bandwidth product.
-Note that it may be necessary to update your browser to make it compatible with MathML.

 Stereo Rumble Filter.
 A Circuit idea by M. L. Oldfield, Wireless World, Oct.
 1975, p 474.

 I found this example of the rumble filter idea I described in Part 2.
 This is not exactly the same circuit, it uses a second-order filter, but essentially the same idea.
 This looks very familiar, and may be where I originally saw this technique.
 The version I showed may just be my own 're-invented' version based on an incorrect memory, so I am no longer certain I ever saw that exact circuit in print.